Affiliate Marketing: Money-Making Guide for Beginners (2023)

 By building an email list, you have a traffic source that you own and, therefore, significantly reduce the reliance on unowned traffic sources such as Google Adwords or social media ads.

-Generally, these are corporations that publish major digital magazines and other online web properties and generate massive traffic.
 These sites typically generate upwards of one million or so visits per month in traffic.

 One example of this type of affiliate marketer is the company Red Ventures, which owns an extensive portfolio of online brands such as CreditCards.com, Reviews.com, and many more:

-Now that we’ve discussed the different types of affiliate marketers let’s cover four of the highest paying affiliate networkers that affiliate marketers can use to start building their online business.
+Now that we’ve discussed the different types of affiliate marketers let’s cover four of the highest-paying affiliate networkers that affiliate marketers can use to start building their online business.

 Rather than working directly with the company of your choice, affiliates can become members of various affiliate marketing networks to connect with different companies within their niche that they may have never found otherwise.